Install BDsensor

 horizontal_move_z:1

-After installation, check by sending the following gcode commands
+After installation, please check it by sending the following gcode commands

 M102 S-1 # Read sensor information